Domitila de Carvalho

-Domitila de Carvalho (1871–1966) was a Portuguese doctor, teacher, writer and politician.
+Domitila (Domitilla in the old Portuguese spelling) de Carvalho (1871–1966) was a Portuguese medical doctor, teacher, writer and politician.
 She was the first woman to attend the University of Coimbra in Portugal, from where she graduated in Mathematics, Philosophy and Medicine.
-A supporter of the authoritarian Estado Novo government, she was also one of the first three female deputies (members of parliament) elected in Portugal.
+A supporter of the Estado Novo government, she was also one of the first three female deputies (members of parliament) elected in Portugal.
+She was a monarchist and a friend of Queen D. Amélia, with whom she shared correspondence.

 Early life

-Domitila Hormizinda Miranda de Carvalho was born on 10 April 1871 in Travanca in the Aveiro District of Portugal.
+Domitilla Hormizinda Miranda de Carvalho was born on 10 April 1871 in Travanca in the Aveiro District of Portugal.
 She was the daughter of a primary school teacher.
 Her father died when she was just one year old, leaving her mother with three young children.
 She went to school in Castelo Branco, Bragança and Leiria, completing high school in 1891.
 On the basis of excellent exam results she then became the first woman to be admitted to the University of Coimbra since 1772, enrolling in October 1891.
 As a condition for admission, she was obliged to always wear black, with a discreet hat, so that she was not noticeable amongst the male students who were required to dress in capes and buttoned cassocks.